Board

 Rivke Canning Blum

 Unlike most Yiddishists, Ladino served as Rivke’s gateway to Yiddishkeyt.
 While studying abroad in Spain in 2005, Rivke became enamored by Sephardic history and culture.
-Yet even after converting a few years later, she sensed that something was still missing from her parve American-Jewish life.
+Yet even after converting few years later, she sensed that something was still missing from her parve American-Jewish life.
 Thus in 2015 while wrapping up a doctorate in anthropology, she decided to enroll in Yiddish Farm’s summer program.
 Although intensive language programs were nothing new to Rivke, who had studied Uzbek in Tajikistan and Russian in Vermont, learning Yiddish changed her life.
-She now lives in Jerusalem and speaks primarily Yiddish at home with her husband, the linguist and krasavitz, Yankl-Peretz.
-With her two children she speaks in a Yiddish-infused Spanish so that she has an appropriate response for anyone who asks her, far vos nisht Ladino?
+She now speaks primarily Yiddish at home and is pleased to serve as Yiddish Vokh Coordinator.
+She welcomes your feedback to help continually improve your experience in Copake.

 Judith Bro Pinhasik